 - Pray for Real Wisdom: If real wisdom is only available by praying to God, why don’t Christians pray more (most I know never really pray except for meals and at church).
 Because they don’t believe some invisible guy is going to really talk to them if they squint their eyes hard enough, chant enough “In-Jesus’-Name”s and ask for deep wisdom.
 They know they are only talking to themselves.

-Don’t get me wrong, I am glad my Christian friends don’t believe, otherwise, I probably wouldn’t be their friend.
+Don’t get me wrong, I am glad my Christian friends don’t believe these, otherwise, I probably wouldn’t be their friend.
 Religious Specialists (preachers, ministers, pastors and the like) have a vested interest in getting their customers to feel little guilty about not “really” believing — it helps them keep their jobs.
 You see, for many, religion is not about belief.
 It is about belonging, identity, social signaling (“see, I’m good”), conformity and much more.

 Question for Readers: How about you?
 Maybe your experiences are different.
 Do you feel most of your friends or acquaintances actually believe the stuff in the books in which their banners are supposedly planted?